 Continuing Care and Levels of Treatment

-Once a student has completed their treatment program at SUWS of the Carolinas they will participate in a three day graduation process, where students and their families will come together in an emotional reunion and will participate in final closing sessions before reintegrating back into a complete family unit.
-During the graduation process parents will be reunited with their children and will spend a night in the wilderness, where they will practice establishing new behavior patterns while still under the supervision of the SUWS of the Carolinas staff.
+Once a student has completed their treatment at SUWS of the Carolinas they will participate in a three day graduation process, where students and their families will come together in an emotional reunion and will participate in final closing sessions at our center before reintegrating back into a complete family unit.
+During the graduation process, families will spend a night in the wilderness, where they will practice establishing new behavior patterns while still under the supervision of the SUWS of the Carolinas staff.
 On the last day of graduation, a ceremony honoring the accomplishments of each graduate, will be held prior to their departure.

 At SUWS of the Carolinas, we are devoted to providing the highest level of care possible for children and adolescents who are struggling with depression.
-Our highly recommended wilderness program will provide your child with life-changing treatment, allowing for a happier and healthier future.
+If may be asking yourself, “does my child suffer from depression?”
+If that is a question, you are contemplating, please reach out to our compassionate admissions team who can help you through your concerns.